E&O INSURANCE TITLE REPORTS

-Over the past decade, the huge expansion in both modes of broadcast transmission and new channels, of distribution of content via cable, internet and satellite has made it virtually impossible to completely control by whom as well as where a television program or film property will be seen.
-Hence, the possibility of potential Title, Copyright of Trademark infringement suits has expanded immeasurable over the past decade.
+Over the past decade, the huge expansion in both modes of broadcast transmission and new channels of distribution of content via cable, internet and satellite has made it virtually impossible to completely control by whom as well as where a television program or film property will be seen.
+Hence, the possibility of potential Title, Copyright and Trademark infringement suits has expanded immeasurably over the past decade.

 Since 1923, the foremost provider of North American Title and Copyright Reports has been Thomson CompuMark.
-Initially known as Thomson & Thomson, the Boston-based firm now offers research offices in Washington, Boston, and Montreal, as well as local sales offices in 9 cities across North America, Europe and Japan.
-These capabilities, tired to the numerous proprietary Thomson Corp. databases and continuous major capital investment have enabled Thomson CompuMark to lead the world in Title.
-Copyright and Trade-Mark research for close to a century!
+Initially known as Thomson & Thomson, the Boston-based firm now has research offices in Washington, Boston, and Montreal, as well as local sales offices in 9 cities across North America, Europe and Japan.
+These capabilities (tied to numerous proprietary Thomson Corp. databases and continuous major capital investment) have enabled Thomson CompuMark to lead the world in Title, Copyright and Trademark research for close to a century!

-As the world shrinks, International Title coverage is emerging as a major new concern.
-Thomson CompuMark has responded to this new challenge by introducing our new International Tile Search services in early 2006.
-This new capability enables us to office Title reports for such vital entertainment markers as the UK, Australia & new Zealand, the European Union, China, Japan and South Korea, as well as South Central America!
-For each Title , we research common law exact and closely similar title usage across multiple media including film, television and computer games.
+International Title coverage is emerging as a major concern.
+Thomson CompuMark responded to this new challenge by introducing International Title Search services in early 2006.
+This new capability enables the production of Title Reports for such vital entertainment markets as the UK, Australia & NZ, the EU, China, Japan & South Korea, as well as South Central America!
+For each Title Report, the company researches common law exact and closely similar title usage across multiple media including film, television and computer games.

-Ensure that your television or film production successfully find distribution without costly delays or lawsuits.
-Use a world-class provider to ensure the smooth, timely progression of your work from pre-productions to successful distribution and release!
+Ensure that your television or film production successfully finds distribution without costly delays or lawsuits.
+Use a world-class provider to ensure the smooth, timely progression of your work from pre-production to successful distribution and release!